 2. Project Formation

-2.1 OASIS Open Projects are initiated by Project Sponsors (who must be organizations) and persons who indicate an intent to be Contributors.
+2.1 OASIS Open Projects are initiated by one or more organizations committed to being Project Sponsors and (optionally) persons who intend to make technical contributions to the Project.
 Any group of at least one or more Project Sponsors whose aggregate project sponsorship dues equal or exceed the minimum threshold established by a resolution of the OASIS Board of Directors, plus one or more named Contributors, may initiate a Project by submitting to the Open Project Administrator a Charter prepared using the Open Project Charter Template maintained and made available by the Open Project Administrator.
 Additional membership requirements apply to some approval activities as noted below.
 The Charter shall be written in English and provided to OASIS in electronic form as plain text.
-The name proposed for the Project shall be subject to approval by the Open Project Administrator.
+The name proposed for the Project shall be subject to approval by the Open Project Administrator for purposes of confirming infringement and appropriate use issues.
 If the proposed name includes a reference to an OASIS Technical Committee (TC) or specification title, or the name of another Open Project, then the approval of any open OASIS TC or Open Project who uses that name or has authored that specification is required in advance.
 No information other than that requested in the template may be included in the proposal.
 Any documents referenced in the proposal shall be publicly available.

 The Charter must include a brief statement of purpose for the Project.
 However, the Project's statement of purpose does not serve as a binding scope or boundary for work created in the Project.
 The Charter also must state the number of initial Project Repositories requested to be opened to support the Project, and the Applicable License to be applied to each requested repository.